Ordination of women: Old Catholic

-On 19 February 2000, Denise Wyss became the first woman to be ordained as a priest in the Old Catholic Church.
+On 19 February 2000, Denise Wyss became the first woman to be ordained as a priest in the Old Catholic Church in Switzerland.
+In 2023, Old Catholic Church of Austria ordained Maria Kubin as bishop in Austria.

 Hinduism

+Female ascetics are referred as Sannyasinis, Yoginis, Brahmacharinis, Parivajikas, Pravrajitas, Sadhvis, Pravrajikas.
 Bhairavi Brahmani is a guru of Sri Ramakrishna.
 She initiated Ramakrishna into Tantra.
 Under her guidance, Ramakrishna went through sixty four major tantric sadhanas which were completed in 1863.

-In 2014 an all-female akhada (group of sadhus) was formed; it is believed to be the first such group in India.

 Ramakrishna Sarada Mission is the modern 21st century monastic order for women.
 The order was conducted under the guidance of the Ramakrishna monks until 1959, at which time it became entirely independent.
 It currently has centers in various parts of India, and also in Sydney, Australia.

-There are two types of Hindu priests, purohits and pujaris.
-Both women and men are ordained as purohits and pujaris.
-Chanda Vyas, born in Kenya, was Britain's first female Hindu priest.

 Furthermore, both men and women are Hindu gurus.
 Shakti Durga, formerly known as Kim Fraser, was Australia's first female guru.

 Islam

 Although Muslims do not formally ordain religious leaders, the imam serves as a spiritual leader and religious authority.
 There is a current controversy among Muslims on the circumstances in which women may act as imams—that is, lead a congregation in salat (prayer).
 Three of the four Sunni schools, as well as many Shia, agree that a woman may lead a congregation consisting of women alone in prayer, although the Maliki school does not allow this.
 According to all currently existing traditional schools of Islam, a woman cannot lead a mixed gender congregation in salat (prayer).
 Some schools make exceptions for Tarawih (optional Ramadan prayers) or for a congregation consisting only of close relatives.
 Certain medieval scholars—including Al-Tabari (838–932), Abu Thawr (764–854), Al-Muzani (791–878), and Ibn Arabi (1165–1240)—considered the practice permissible at least for optional (nafila) prayers; however, their views are not accepted by any major surviving group.
 Islamic feminists have begun to protest this.
 Women's mosques, called nusi, and female imams have existed since the 19th century in China and continue today.

-In 1994, Amina Wadud, (an Islamic studies professor at Virginia Commonwealth University, born in the United States), became the first woman in South Africa to deliver the jum'ah khutbah (Friday sermon), which she did at the Claremont Main Road Mosque in Cape Town, South Africa.
+In 1994, Amina Wadud (an Islamic studies professor at Virginia Commonwealth University, born in the United States), became the first woman in South Africa to deliver the jum'ah khutbah (Friday sermon), which she did at the Claremont Main Road Mosque in Cape Town, South Africa.
 In 2004 20-year-old Maryam Mirza delivered the second half of the Eid al-Fitr khutbah at the Etobicoke mosque in Toronto, Ontario, Canada, run by the United Muslim Association.

-In 2004, in Canada, Yasmin Shadeer led the night 'Isha prayer for a mixed-gender (men as well as women praying and hearing the sermon) congregation.
+Also in 2004, Yasmin Shadeer led in Canada the night 'Isha prayer for a mixed-gender (men as well as women praying and hearing the sermon) congregation.
 This is the first recorded occasion in modern times where a woman led a congregation in prayer in a mosque.